NEW Retirement Rules: 15 Guidelines for Financial Security in a Brave New World

 - More distinct visibility into your financial needs,

-- better ability to invest your money for both growth and security, and
+- Better ability to invest your money for both growth and security, and

-- the ability to more accurately predict your tax liability.
+- The ability to more accurately predict your tax liability.

-9. Go Ahead and Take Some Calculated Risks
+12. You’ll Need to Take Some Calculated Risks

 It used to be that retirees were advised to avoid most investments that involved risk — especially stocks.